rweigel/stats/hw.md

 In class, we will vote on the "best worst" answer.
 Attempt to pack as many mistakes in as few words as possible.
 Save your answer in `HW6_3.pdf`.

+# HW 7

+Due Friday, March 28th at 11:59 pm.
+I expect that most student will be mostly finished by class on Thursday, March 27th; I am giving an extra day so that you can ask questions during a class.

+##

+##

+## Project

+Perform exploratory data analysis on your project data.
+The objective is find ways of presenting the data that "tells the story" of its key features.
+What you choose to present will depend on the data and your creativity.

+Save the code and plots in a subdirectory named `project` in your repository.
+Save your code as `project_I.py` and plots as `project_I{a,b,...}.png`.

+In class on April 3rd (or March 27th if you are ready), you will

+1. give a 2--minute description about the project data (where from, what values are in it, what it is used for); and
+2. present at least three plots in class.
+If your data are time series, the first plot should be a time series of all of the data.

+Do not create a PowerPoint presentation.
+For part 1., use the whiteboard if needed.
+For 2.
+I will show the plots when you ask me to and you will explain them.

 # Midterm

 The closed--book and closed--notes midtem will have four problems: